open99-community/open99/src/system/assets/7/system/README.md

 ## Rundown

-`audio`: Audio files used in Windows 99's system when Windows 7 is set as the theme `img`: Image files used in Windows 99's system when Windows 7 is set as the theme
+`audio`: Audio files used in open99's system when Windows 7 is set as the theme `img`: Image files used in open99's system when Windows 7 is set as the theme